 2. Go where your reader likes to spend their time

-You may see things grow organically from this point, but don’t stop working on your promotion.
+Hopefully, you will see things grow organically from this point, but don’t stop working on your promotion.
 Stick to the platforms you identified and keep being consistent for a minimum of 90 days to know if it is working for you or not.
-Only after 90 days should you switch to something else (if it’s not working for you).
+Only after 90 days should you switch to something else if you feel results are low or you don’t enjoy using or being on the platform.

-4. Appear as a guest on social media, podcasts and blogs
+4. Appear as a guest on social media or podcasts or contribute to a blog.

 5. Make sure your promotion explains that you offer a solution to a problem

 Make it clear what the reader will gain from reading your book.
-What is the problem?
-What are you offering?
+What is the problem you are addressing?
+How will the reader benefit?

 6. Give your books away for free to the right people